andreasgrill/daemonblock/README.md

 # daemonblock
-OSX utility that automatically checks and unloads daemons and agents
+OSX utility that automatically unloads daemons and agents

 ## Install
 - Extract daemonblock to a custom directory